RBK-D-IT/digital-development-playbook/docs/general-development-practices/software-development-lifecycle.md

 - **Key Activities**:
   - Use AWS CloudWatch to monitor application performance, detect any potential issues, and set up alerts for critical errors.
-  - Merge the release branch into `main` so any changes made during UAT are synced.
+  - Merge the `main` branch into `develop` so any changes made during UAT are synced.
   - If any issues arise, the development team can roll back to a previous stable version or issue hotfixes.
   - Sprint tickets are closed, and feedback from stakeholders is gathered for future iterations.

 The post-production stage ensures that any issues are caught early and addressed quickly, allowing for continuous improvement.

----

-## Conclusion

-The Software Development Lifecycle (SDLC) is designed to ensure that every step, from planning to production, follows a structured, consistent process.
-By following these stages, our team can deliver high-quality software while continuously improving through feedback and monitoring.

-For more details on specific stages like **CI/CD**, **Testing**, and **Deployment**, refer to the related sections in this playbook.